TuskAW/radiance_meshes/README.md

 python hyperparam.py  --queue_csv scripts/run_full.csv --output_csv results/run_full_r46.csv --gpus 1,2,3 --suffix _r46
 ```
 This is a general purpose script for running and collecting results across different parameters.

+# Licensing
+The `data/colmap_loader.py` contains a minor amount of 3DGS code.
+Should be trivial to replace.